 That’s it.
-The add-on is now successfully downloaded and install on Firefox.
+The add-on is now successfully downloaded and installed on Firefox.
 You can check a new containers icon appearing in the toolbar menu.

-Now that we have installed the Firefox Multi-account container add-on, let proceed to learn how to use it.
+Now that we have installed the Firefox multi-account container add-on, let’s know how to use it.

-- Click on the Multi-Account Container icon situated at the extreme right of the taskbar.
+- Click on the Multi-Account Container icon at the extreme right of the taskbar.

 - Hit on

-- Likewise, let the browser know if you wish to sync these containers or not.
+- Likewise, let the browser know if you wish to sync these containers.

-- You shall now be presented with four containers by default: Personal, Work, Banking, and Shopping.
+- By default, you shall now be presented with four containers: Personal, Work, Banking, and Shopping.

-Select the desired one from the list and Firefox will open a new tab confined to that container.
-Now open the site of your choice and all its associated cookies will be stored in this container itself.
+Select the desired one from the list, and Firefox will open a new tab confined to that container.
+Now open the site of your choice, and all its associated cookies will be stored in this container.